 That said, in healthy people, I think Plexus Slim (the pink drink product) is safe.
 Below are some theoretical side effects based on its ingredients.

 Grape skin.
 Some components of grape skin might interfere with medications such as Coumadin (a blood thinner).
 I'm not aware of any human evidence of this, but because blood thinners can intact with many things, its best to talk to a doctor about this.
 Update. grape skin is no longer in plexus slim

 Chlorogenic acid.
 This compound might raise homocysteine levels in humans.
 Homocysteine is a somewhat controversial molecule because some feel it might be linked to heart disease.

 See my review of chlorogenic acid for more info.

 Citrin K/ Garcinia cambogia.
-There is some controversial evidence that garcinia cambogia may be linked to liver problems.
+There is some controversial evidence that Garcinia Cambogia may be linked to liver problems.
 Personally, I'm not yet convinced it does this.
-For more info on this see my review of garcina cambogia.
+For more info on this see my review of garcinia Cambogia.

-Alpha lipoic acid.
-Alpha lipoic acid, also appears to lower blood sugar.
-Because of this, alpha lipoic acid might interfere with insulin and other diabetes medications.
-Alpha lipoic acid seems to reduce thyroid hormone levels.
-This can be a problem for people who take synthroid for hypothyroidism (low thyroid).
+Alpha-lipoic acid.
+This ingredient appears to lower blood sugar.
+Because of this, alpha-lipoic acid might interfere with insulin and other diabetes medications.
+Alpha-lipoic acid seems to reduce thyroid hormone levels.
+This can be a problem for people who take Levothyroxin for hypothyroidism (low thyroid).

 As a general, blanket statement, I would be cautious if you have any problems with your heart, blood pressure, kidneys, liver, mental disorders, diabetes or digestive problems.
 I would not recommend Plexus Slim if you had bariatric surgery either.
 To their credit, the makers of Plexus Slim do say to see your doctor first if you are pregnant.
 I agree with this.